waimea-chbrennan/level-2-programming-assesment/docs/test-plan.md

 The program has to get input on each player's turn on what coin they want to move.
 They should do this by pressing the arrow keys or WASD to move a cursor left or right to select the coin and then press enter to select the coin.
 ### Test Data To Use
-We will use arrow keys to select a coin *on the very edges of the board*. eg ENTER or RIGHT x8, ENTER
+We will use arrow keys to select a coin *on the very edges of the board*. e.g. ENTER or RIGHT x8, ENTER
 ### Expected Test Result
 The program should store the selected coin and continue to get the player's move.